suryamidha/suryamidha.github.io/index.md

 - President of Carolyn A. Clark Elementary School
 - Secretary of Carolyn A. Clark Elementary School

+Other school roles have been

+- School Site Council Student Representative
+- District Advisory Council Student Representative

 #### Accomplishments
 Here are some of school accomplishments I am most proud of: